Police look for man in Malden for murder committed yesterday

 Anderson is a former convict of robbery, and he’s considered armed and dangerous.

-You’re warned not to approach Anderson
+You’re warned not to approach Anderson.